simxn01/english-for-designers/first-project/first-draft.md

 # First Draft

-## A pinch - Distasteful culinary term
+## A Pinch - Distasteful culinary term

 As a student, I’ve come to realise very early that if I’m going to live alone I should be able to to cook myself variety of meals depending on my mood and taste.
 So I started to learn various recipes, my favourite meals, healthy meals, junk food even.
 But across all the recipes and meals I prepared I was always irritated about one word.
 Pinch.